tankris/Java-Practice-Programs/README.md

 The following are the programs with source code included:

-/src
-- prog1 : Accept 2 numbers and swap them
-- prog2 : Accept an array of 10 elements and find the sum of the elements

 /codeWars
 - cwprog1 : Accept an array of 10 elements and find the smallest element
 - cwprog14 : Accept a comment symbol and remove the comment lines from a given string

 /dataStructures
-- array : Implementation of an Array datastructure
+- array : Implementation of an Array data structure (static and dynamic)
 - singlyLinkedList : Implementation of a Singly Linked List data structure

 /hackerRank